 1. Inspect Your Belt, Carry a Spare

 Check your belt for rips, cracks, tears, etc. If in doubt, change it.
-Most sleds have a spot to carry a spare, and if not, simply take some zip ties and add it somewhere in the engine bay, away from moving parts and exhaust.
+Most sleds have a spot to carry a spare, and if not, take some zip ties and add it somewhere in the engine bay, away from moving parts and exhaust.

 Don’t forget, there’s little to no cell signal in the backcountry, so don’t count on being able to look things up.
-I also suggest you practice changing the belt at least once, so you are not learning this on a cold or wet trail, in the dark when you are exhausted and just want to go home.
+I also suggest you practice changing the belt at least once, so you are not learning this on a cold or wet trail, in the dark, when you are exhausted and want to go home.

 2. Inspect the Track

-Does your track have any rips, frayed cords, cracks, and so on?
+Does your snowmobile track have rips, frayed cords, cracks, and so on?
 If in doubt, get an opinion from a trusted friend or dealer.
 Mine was almost $1,000!
-It’s one of those items you don’t want to have fail in the bush, but you also don’t want to change it if you don’t have to.
+It’s one of those items you don’t want to have failed in the bush, but you also don’t want to change it if you don’t have to.
 Don’t forget to look for missing or loose studs on studded tracks.

 3. Change your Fluids!